TremeschinArchive/ModularMusicVisualizer/README.md

 Any information, images, file names you configure manually is considered (by me) user generated content (UGC) and I take no responsibility for any violations you make on copyrighted images, musics or logos.

 I give you a few "free assets" files, those, apart from the MMV logo I created myself on Inkscape, were generated with Python with some old code written by me, you can use them freely.
 Some are generated on the go if configured (they are on by default) on the running script of MMV.

+# License

+Currently all the files of this repository are licensed under the GPLv3 license, some functions are CC and I kept those attributed with the original creator, so check every file beforehand.

+I might MIT the GLSL shaders files in the future, depends on my will (I'm currently 35% favorable of this idea).

 # Acknowledgements, Thanks to